 Disposable feminine hygiene products are actually not sterile despite their whiter-than-white appearance.
-In fact the synthetics and plastics that they contain create a humid micro-climate in this warm, damp area, in which germs and fungal infections such as thrush can easily breed.
+In fact, the synthetics and plastics that they contain create a humid micro-climate in this warm, damp area, in which germs and fungal infections such as thrush can easily breed.

 When women develop irritation problems such as thrush, vaginitis or soreness, they are usually advised by doctors and health specialists to wear cotton underwear .
 But, without thinking, they often continue to use their usual brand of feminine hygiene product or panty liner made from synthetic and plastic ingredients.
-Many women suffering from skin allergies, irritation, soreness and itching, find their symptoms are worse during their period because of the synthetic nature of their choice of feminine hygiene product.
+Many women suffering from skin allergies, irritation, soreness and itching, find their symptoms are worse during their period because of the synthetic nature of their choice of a feminine hygiene product.

 Cloth pads are softer on the skin and they allow natural airflow, which can help prevent thrush, vaginal rashes and related problems.
 Wemoon’s original leakproof layer is made of a special fabric which breathes and does not leak giving you air flow and extra security.

-Cloth pads linked to shorter periods & reduced PMS
+Cloth pads linked to shorter periods & reduced PMS.

 We have had a number of comments from Wemoon customers that their cycle has shortened since they switched to Wemoon pads.
 Nina in Germany tells us, “Since using Wemoon the duration of my period went from 5-6 days to about 2 days!
 Then, when I didn’t use them my period took about 4 days.”
 Vanessa in Australia also reports, “I have found my menstrual flow has decreased” and Hitomi in Japan says, “I had very bad PMS, but since I have used your pads, it has incredibly disappeared.
 I am now really happy to welcome my period.”

 We’ve heard claims that disposable products contain some sort of chemicals that induce bleeding, maybe by coincidence or possibly because this promotes the use of more product.
-Without more scientific research on this topic we are reluctant to comment but we are delighted that our customers are enjoying their shorter periods.
+Without more scientific research on this topic, we are reluctant to comment but we are delighted that our customers are enjoying their shorter periods.
 Perhaps it is simply their bodies saying thank you!

-Reduce risk of Toxic Shock Syndrome
+Reduce the risk of Toxic Shock Syndrome.